-Angola has 11 trillion cubic feet (297 billion cubic metres) of natural gas resources (as per the Angola LNG website).
-Historically, the majority of natural gas was re-injected into oil fields to help recovery or simply flared off as a by-product of oil operations.
-As recently as 2011, re-injection and flaring still accounted for 91% of all the natural gas produced in the country.
-In the last couple of years, natural gas sector regulations focused on the development of the country's first LNG facility in Soyo.
+Angola has around 383 billion cubic metres of proven natural gas resources (information available on the 2019 Annual Statistical Bulletin of the Organization of the Petroleum Exporting Countries ("2019 Annual Bulletin")).
+Historically, most of the natural gas was re-injected into oil fields to help recovery or simply flared off as a by-product of oil operations.
 The first exportation of LNG took place in June 2013.